OData/WebApi/README.md

 build
 ```
 ### Testing
 Each solution contains some test projects.
-Install this [runner](https://xunit.codeplex.com/downloads/get/755091) first, then open the project, build it and run all the tests in the test explorer.
-For running tests you must open the solution as *Administrator*.
+Test projects use xUnit runner nuget package.
+Open the project, build it, and then test cases should appear in test explorer.
+Run all the tests in the test explorer.
+For running end-to-end tests you must open the solution as *Administrator*.
 More detail at [this](http://odata.github.io/WebApi/#09-01-unittest-e2etest).

 ### Nightly builds
 1. In your NuGet Package Manager settings add the following package source: